sabynn/pbp-lab/README.md

 where `<PATH>` is a path to a directory in your local machine.
 5. Go to the directory where the cloned repository is located in your local machine.
-6. Add new remote called **main** that points to the original GitLab repository.
-Use Git command: `git remote add main git remote add main https://gitlab.com/PPW-2017/Draft-Lab`
+6. Add new remote called **upstream** that points to the original GitLab repository.
+Use Git command: `git remote add upstream git remote add upstream https://gitlab.com/PPW-2017/Draft-Lab`
 7. Tell your TA about your GitLab username and URL to your tutorial repository so s/he can grade it later.
 8. Ensure that your repository page has visibility level set to